-This Pheromone lure refill for the Growing Success Plum Maggot Trap, collects moths and prevents damage to plum, damson and gage trees
+This Pheromone lure refill for the Growing Success Plum Maggot Trap, collects moths and also prevents damage to plum, damson and gage trees.

 - Does not attract beneficial insects

 - Pesticide free and suitable for organic gardening